Landscape Ontario

 The Safety Groups Program (SGP) is an innovative initiative the WSIB has implemented to help eliminate workplace injuries and illnesses in Ontario.
 This 5year program is voluntary and rewards firms that implement effective health and safety and return to work measures into their daily business.

 How the group works; at the beginning of each year, your firm selects five safety elements that it will initiate or improve upon from the Safety Groups' Achievement List provided by the WSIB.
-Your firm will learn how to implement these initiatives through attending 5 meetings, sharing ideas and pooling resources.
+Your firm will learn how to implement these initiatives through attending meetings, sharing ideas and pooling resources.
 At the end of the year, your group can receive a rebate based on the entire groups' success in implementing their selected safety elements.
 In each subsequent year, firms are required to maintain their elements from the previous year and pick five new ones.
-Lunch is not included.
-Administrative fee is non-refundable

 Register today